-- If you did an impossible combo of 9,000 hits, a message would appear displaying the name of a website called "TheIsleofRhodes"
+- After an impossible combo of 9,000 hits, a message would appear displaying the name of a website called "TheIsleofRhodes"

-- Unbeknownst to everyone at the time when the game was released, you could access the High Definition mode by inputting these buttons before the "Sony Entertainment presents" shows up on the screen: "L1" + "L2" + "L3" + Circle and Square simultaneously.
-If you did it correctly, the following text will be in purple.
+- Unbeknownst to everyone at the time when the game was released, the player could access the High Definition mode by inputting these buttons before the "Sony Entertainment presents" shows up on the screen: "L1" + "L2" + "L3" + Circle and Square simultaneously.
+If done it correctly, the following text will be in purple.

 - The instruction manual advertised a new God of War game being available for the PSP in 2007.
 This game turned out to be God of War: Chains of Olympus, though it was released in 2008 instead.